 - Mass Effect:

 - The asari resemble human women but are actually a One-Gender Race, and they can conceive a child by a partner of any gender from any other species.
-Liara is a child of two asari, as is Morinth in the second game.
-That last one, however, has her own problems...
+Liara is a child of two asari, as are Samara and her daughter Morinth in the second game.
+Morinth, however, has a bizarre genetic condition known to the Asari as an Ardat-Yakshi, which presents its own problems.
+Problems that are suggested to be the real reason why asari exclusive pairings are heavily stigmatized.

 - This is possible for all species, or at very least humans through genetic engineering.
 Designer babies are common amongst the rich; in Mass Effect 2 you meet a character that was created using only a single person's DNA (albeit with a lot of genes borrowed from elsewhere).
 If you can do it with one person, you can do it with two.